 PLBs are designed as a form of backup communication in case all other options fail when a person is in a life-threatening situation.
-If cell phone reception is available, or any other form of two-way communication such as CB radios, that is the preferable option.
+If cell phone reception is available, or any other type of two-way communication such as CB radios, that is the preferable option.

 The good news is that PLBs can be hired for a small fee from some national park service centres in Australia.
-However, if you use it often it makes more sense to buy one.
+However, if you use it often, it makes more sense to buy one.

-If you venture into remote wilderness areas I would strongly recommend investing in a PLB.
+If you venture into remote wilderness areas, I would strongly recommend investing in a PLB.
 More so if you do that solo, or in a small group only.
-It will likely be the only way that you can alert emergency services in case of a serious injury, snake bite, etc. Even for trips into less remote wilderness areas the convenience that you can stay with an injured person, instead of having to search for a place with cell phone reception makes it worth having it.
+It will likely be the only way that you can alert emergency services in case of a severe injury, snake bite, etc. Even for trips into less remote wilderness areas the convenience that you can stay with an injured person, instead of having to search for a place with cell phone reception makes it worth having it.